 Dissertation Committee Selection

 Each student must form a dissertation committee, comprising four or five individuals.
-Three members of the committee must be Graduate Faculty in the Computer Science Department.
-The fourth member should be a member of the George Mason University graduate faculty who is outside the department.
+One committee member should be a member of the George Mason University Graduate faculty who is outside the department.
+All other committee members must be Graduate Faculty in the Computer Science Department.
 The chair of the dissertation committee, who must also be the dissertation director, must be a member of the Graduate Faculty in the College of Engineering and Computing.
 The committee must be approved by the chair of the Computer Science Department.

 Dissertation Proposal